apache/sling-site/src/main/jbake/content/documentation/bundles/file-installer-provider.md

 Custom artifacts are handled by the OSGi installer depending on the installed plugins.
 Have a look at the OSGi installer and its plugins for more information.

-## Runmode Support
+## Run Mode Support

 The file installer supports run modes for installing artifacts (added with [SLING-4478](https://issues.apache.org/jira/browse/SLING-4478)).
-Within the scanned directory, a folder prefixed with "install." and followed by one or more run modes (separated by ".") will only be considered if all the respective run modes are active.
+Within the scanned directory, a folder prefixed with `install.` and followed by one or more run modes (separated by `.`) will only be considered if all the respective run modes are active.
 For example artifacts below a folder named `install.a1.dev` are only taken into account if the run modes `a1` and `dev` are both active.

+Since version 1.3.0 of the File Installer bundle ([SLING-9031](https://issues.apache.org/jira/browse/SLING-9031) and [SLING-8548](https://issues.apache.org/jira/browse/SLING-8548)) advanced run mode support has been added, so that folder names in the form `install.[RUNMODESPEC]` are supported. `RUNMODESPEC` is defined in [Sling Settings](/documentation/bundles/sling-settings-org-apache-sling-settings.html#decisions-based-on-run-modes).

 You can even combine start level and run mode support.
 Just pay attention that the run mode foldername must be set on a direct child folder of `sling.fileinstall.dir` while the start level must be set directly on the parent folder of the artifact you want to install.
 E.g. `<sling.fileinstall.dir>/install.a1.dev/3/mybundle.jar` will only be considered if both run modes `a1` and `dev` are set.
 If this is the case then the according artifact will be installed in start level 3.